Great Lakes Aircraft Company: Great Lakes Trophy

-Re-establishment of the company
+Successors to the Company

-During the 1960s, Harvey Swack of Cleveland, Ohio, obtained the rights to the Sport Trainer design and all the factory drawings for it.
-Harvey then sold plans to homebuilders until 1990, when he sold off the plans business to Steen Aero Lab of Palm Bay, Florida.
-There have been a great number of homebuilt Great Lakes Sport Trainers built over the years, which kept interest in this old biplane alive.
+During the 1960s, Harvey Swack of Cleveland obtained the rights to the Sport Trainer design and all the factory drawings for it.
+Based on these he designed a downsized, single-seat derivative called the "Baby Great Lakes," and then sold plans for both this and the full-sized 2T-1 to homebuilders until 1990, when he sold off the plans business to Steen Aero Lab of Palm Bay, Florida.
+A great number of homebuilt Great Lakes Sport Trainers has been built over the years, which kept interest in this old biplane alive.